opendaylight/releng-builder/src/site/markdown/jenkins.markdown

 ### Integration Job Template

-The Integration Job Template create a job which runs when a project that your project depends on is successfully built.
-This job type is basically the same as a verify job except that it triggers from other jenkins jobs instead of via Gerrit review update.
-The dependencies are listed in your project.cfg file under the **DEPENDENCIES** variable.
+The Integration Job Template creates a job which runs when a project that your project depends on is successfully built.
+This job type is basically the same as a verify job except that it triggers from other Jenkins jobs instead of via Gerrit review updates.
+The dependencies that triger integration jobs are listed in your project.cfg file under the **DEPENDENCIES** variable.

 If no dependencies are listed then this job type is disabled by default.